taikedz/install-notes/squid3_ubuntu.md

 By default, the squid proxy's port is 3128, declared by the `http_port` directive.
 I changed mine to 80, you could change it to 8080, or anything you wish... just remember to configure the firewall appropriately.

+### Access

+Locate the ACL directives - these define lists that are later used in other directives.
+You don't need to add anything here necessarily, but it's good to know they exist.

+Locate the http_access directives - these will determine what hosts can connect to the proxy for servicing.

+Add a `http_access allow all` instead of deny all to allow access from all hosts that access it.
+Fine tune with individual entries if you want more granular control.

 ### Cache directory configuration

 You may also want to configure the location of the cached files, and their quantity, which you can find at the directive `cache_dir`